ShanonPearce/ASH-Toolset/README.md

    - Graphic EQ Filters: Graphic EQ configurations with 127 bands.
 Compatible with Equalizer APO and Wavelet
    - Graphic EQ Filters (31 bands): Graphic EQ configurations with 31 bands.
 Compatible with 31 band graphic equalizers including Equalizer APO
    - HeSuVi Filters: Graphic EQ configurations with 127 bands.
 Compatible with HeSuVi.
 Saved in HeSuVi\eq folder
 5. Select a location to export files to.
-Files will be saved under ASH-Custom-Set sub directory
+Default location is in the Equalizer APO config directory (e.g. C:\Program Files\EqualizerAPO\config\ASH-Custom-Set), which is the recommended location if using Equalizer APO.
+HeSuVi files will be saved in the EqualizerAPO\config\HeSuVi directory.
 6. Click the process HpCFs button to export the selected HpCFs to above directory

 ![hpcf steps](docs/images/hpcf_steps.png)